alireza-sardar/alireza-sardar/README.md

-- 👋 Hi, I’m Allireza Sardaripour
+- 👋 Hi, I’m Alireza Sardaripour
+-   neuroscience researcher at IPM school of cognitive sciences
+-   medical student at SBMU
+linkedin.com/in/alireza-sardaripour-447b721b5

 - 📫 How to reach me sardaripour.alireza@gmail.com